Yakun-Niu/Yakun-Niu.github.io/index.md

 ### <font color=black>Yakun Niu 牛亚坤</font>

 Yakun Niu (牛亚坤)，an Associate Professor of the School of Computer and Information Engineering, Henan University.
-He received the Ph.D degree from the Institute of Information Science of Beijing Jiaotong University (BJTU) in 2021, advised by Prof. [Yao Zhao](http://mepro.bjtu.edu.cn/zhaoyao/index.htm).
+He received the Ph.D degree from the Institute of Information Science of Beijing Jiaotong University (BJTU) in 2021, advised by Prof. [Yao Zhao](http://mepro.bjtu.edu.cn/zhaoyao/index.htm) (IEEE Fellow).
 He was a Visiting Student in University of Siena from 2018 to 2019, working with Prof. [Mauro Barni](http://clem.dii.unisi.it/~vipp/mbarni.html) (IEEE Fellow).